strongloop/strong-module-loader/README.md

     roof my name is santa's little helper roof my name is rex

-## Creating Modules
+## Creating Module Classes

-The purpose of a module is to take meaningful input (configuration, options, dependencies, etc) and create a useful output: an object.
+The purpose of a module class is to take meaningful input (configuration, options, dependencies) and create a useful output: a module instance.

-There are two types of modules:

- 1. A module class: constructor
- 1. A module instance: object

-A module class uses configuration to construct a module instance.

 ### Module Classes

-A module class is a `node_module` that exports a constructor that inherits from the `Module` class.
+A module class is a `node_module` that exports a constructor inheriting from the `Module` class.

     var inherits = require('util').inherits;
     var Module = require('asteroid-module-loader').Module;